tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 - SBOM and Vulnerabilities **(1)**
 - Image usage info **(2)**
 - License usage per component **(3)**
-- A property pivot displayed as a tree structure, showing each Name, its corresponding Values, and the BomRefs associated with those values **(4)**
+- A property pivot displayed as a tree structure, showing each Property Name, its corresponding Values, and the BomRefs associated with those values **(4)**

 ![](imgs/sbom-info.png)
 <br>*SBOM Info Page*